syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/11.orchestration/docs.en.md

       subnet: { get_resource: subnet }
 ```

-You can use this template as usual, only that you reference the public SSH Key you stored in the Dashboard using the command line switch `--parameter key_name=<PubKeyName>`.
+You can use this template as usual, only that you reference the public SSH Key you stored in the Dashboard using the command line switch `--parameter key_name=<pub-key-name>`.
 This ensures that you can log in to the default account on your virtual machine using SSH.

 In the [Dashboard](https://cloud.syseleven.de/) you can see the network being built.
 You also see the subnet and router are created and all objects will be connected.
 We cannot connect to our virtual machine though: The setup is missing a publicly accessible IP address.
 The missing object is a *Floating IP*, another object we need to connect with our *Port*.
 When that's done, we have a virtual machine that is reachable from the Internet.
 Here is the necessary orchestration code: